What is RFP (Request for Proposal)?

 Various stakeholders in the real estate ecosystem utilise Requests for Proposals.
 This includes property developers, project managers, facility managers, and commercial property owners seeking specific services or solutions.
 Essentially, anyone looking to engage external expertise for a real estate project can use the RFP process.

-Government agencies or other organizations may need to issue requests for proposals (RFPs) to foster full and open competition while reducing solution costs.
+Government agencies or other organisations may need to issue requests for proposals (RFPs) to foster full and open competition while reducing solution costs.
 However, choosing the proposal that best meets the specifications does not always equate to selecting the lowest-priced bid.

 Crafting an effective RFP is crucial to the success of the resulting solution.
 If the requirements are too vague, bidders may fail to design and implement an appropriate solution to address the issue.
 Conversely, overly detailed and restrictive requirements can stifle bidders' creativity and innovation.